 Height of your child - the scooter should be the right size for your child to use.
-If you anticipate that they will have a grow spurt in the near future, can the scooter accommodate this.
+If you anticipate that they will have a growth spurt in the near future, can the scooter accommodate this?

 Height Adjustable Handlebar

 Large or small wheels - you will see kick scooters with small and large wheels for 11 and 12 year olds.
-Small wheeled scooters (100mm and 110mm wheels) tend to be lighter, more compact when folded and easier to carry.
-Larger wheels (120mm and higher) will be speedier and cover longer distances in shorter time.
-They also tend to offer a smoother and more comfortable ride as they cover over cracks and bumps in the pavement more easily.
+Small wheel scooters (100mm and 110mm wheels) are lighter, more compact when folded and easier to carry.
+Larger wheels (120mm and higher) are speedier and cover longer distances in a shorter time.
+Large wheels also offer a smoother and more comfortable ride as they ride over cracks and bumps in the pavement more easily.

 Hudora Big Wheel Scooter

-The Hudora Big Wheel scooter is a scooter that can be used by older kids, teens and adults alike.
-It's big wheels make it great from cruising along the streets to get from a to b instead of walking.
+The Hudora Big Wheel scooter is ideal for older kids, teens and adults alike.
+Its big wheels are excellent for cruising along the streets.

 Handlebar and Weight Limit

-The handlebar is also foldable so it is easy to store and carry when needed.
-It weighs 4.7kg so it isn't the lightest scooter available to carry but will be fine to carry short distances when required too.
-There is also an adjustable shoulder strap which makes it easy to carry when walking and taking on and off public transport.
+The handlebar is foldable making it easy to store and carry.
+It weighs 4.7kg, so it isn't the lightest scooter but will be light enough to carry short distances.
+There is also an adjustable shoulder strap, which makes it easy to carry when walking and taking on public transport.

 The scooter features extra big high-rebound 87 A PU wheels.
-87a means they are solid wheels which will be resistant to wear (the higher the number the more solid the wheel).
-The wheels are 205mm which offer a safe but quick ride over distances.
-The wheels help make it a good commuter scooter too, perfect for getting kids to school on time.
-The bigger the wheels the quicker the ride and the less vibrations over bumps and cracks in the pavement.
+87a means they are solid wheels that are resistant to wear (the higher the number, the more solid the wheel).
+The wheels are 205mm and offer a safe but quick ride.
+The large, quick wheels make it a good commuter scooter, perfect for getting kids to school on time.
+The bigger the wheels, the quicker the ride and the fewer vibrations over bumps and cracks in the pavement.
 There is a rear friction brake on the back wheel for slowing down.